dado-official/dashboard_schertech/documentation/custom_entry_api.md

 # Values

-## Get a list of all values from an entry TODO
+## Get a list of all values from an entry and other information
 `GET /:entry_id`
 #### Path parameters
 Parameter | Description